fmalazemi/cs141/Projects/Social_media_network.md

-# **Project Title: Social Network Graph**
+# **Project: Social Network Graph**

+## **Due date**: 23-12-2024

 ## **Objective**
-To implement a program in C++ that models a simple social network as a graph.
+  - **Program with many features**: To implement a program in C++ that models a simple social network as a graph.
 The graph is represented as an **adjacency matrix**.
-Students will use basic data structures (e.g. arrays, multi-dimensional arrays,  vectors, etc) and file I/O operations to manage and manipulate the graph.
+Students will use basic data structures (e.g. arrays, multi-dimensional arrays,  vectors, Maps etc) and file I/O operations to manage and manipulate the graph.
-This project will prepare you for cs142 and will helps you to apply key programming concepts like loops, conditionals, functions, and file handling.
+  - **CS142 Preparation**: This project will prepare you for CS142.
+Also, it will help you to deeply understand and apply key programming concepts such as loops, conditionals, functions, and file handling.
+  - **Group of 2**: You can choose to work on this project individually or in a group of two.
+Collaborating in a group allows you to share ideas, learn from each other, and solve problems more effectively.
+It also helps you develop teamwork skills, gain new perspectives, and achieve more than you could on your own.
+  - **Presentation**: You and your teammate will be required to present your work at the end of the project.
+  - **Self-learning**: Self-learning builds independence, confidence, and gives you skills to adapts you to new challenges.
+This is essential for personal and professional success.
+This project challenges you to explore topics beyond what we covered in cs141, preparing you for concepts you’ll encounter in CS142.

 ---